-The journey of Brewery Terra Firma’s John Niedermaier.
+The journey of Brewery Terra Firma and founder/master brewer John Niedermaier.
 What a long, experimental trip it’s been.
 Follow along with us.

 This article is featured in the April 2017 issue of Traverse, Northern Michigan’s Magazine.